-Over my career I have worked as an engineering team member on numerous projects and studies.
+Over my career I have worked as an engineering team member on numerous projects and mining studies.
 Some studies went better than others.
 Unfortunately some dragged on, ran over budget, and ended up delivering a less than optimal product once all was said and done.

-Every technical team has those team members that will deliver quality within timelines consistently.
-There will also be team members that have difficulty in meeting quality and deadline targets for various reasons.
-The Study Manager early on needs to figure out who fits into which category and must be able to work with each.
+Every technical team has those members that will deliver quality within timelines consistently.
+There are also team members that have difficulty meeting targets.
+The Study Manager, early on, needs to figure out who fits into which category and then must be able to work with each.

-The Study Manager also needs to understand the objectives of the Owner and ensure the study team is working towards those objectives.
+The Study Manager also needs to understand the objectives of the Owner and ensure the team is working towards those objectives.

-The Study Manager is responsible for coordinating the communications amongst the team and with the Owner.
+The Study Manager coordinates communication within the team and with the Owner.
 Some managers are excellent at this while others fall into the trap of communicating on a “need-to-know” basis or “too late” basis.

 Timely and thorough communication is important.
 Don’t assume that one is hampering progress by involving the team in frequent communications.
 They serve a purpose.